panacloud-modern-global-apps/full-stack-serverless-cdk/step51_greengrassv2/README.md

 [You can download PUTTY here](https://www.chiark.greenend.org.uk/~sgtatham/putty/)

 - Now Follow the instructions mentioned here to connect to your EC2 instance.
 [Connect using PUTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

-- If you do not set these permissions, then you cannot connect to your instance using this key pair.

 ### Step 2 (Deploy Code to AWS Using CDK)